shieldgenerator7/CreatureCombat/CreatureCombatWyl_NewPlayerGuide.md

 # Setup

-Shuffle all landmarks into one big pile.
-Each player sets their creature deck (called their “army”) on the table, and turn a named creature face up on top of it.
+Shuffle all players’ landmarks into one big pile.

+Each player sets their creature deck (called their “army”) on the table, and turns a named creature face up on top of it.
+A “named creature” is a creature with a name written in the pet name field.

 # Round